 - Changes in eating or sleeping patterns

-- Continued cocaine use despite financial, legal, career or relationship problems it creates
+- Continued cocaine use despite the financial, legal, career or relationship problems it creates

 Cocaine Detox and Cocaine Withdrawal